 , etc.) have been hacked and can contain an infamous hidden iframe

 to spread malware.
 Well-known websites are no longer necessarily safer than unknown or new sites.
 Simply using the reputation of the hostname to decide whether a URL is safe is not a good idea.

 In a post Michael wrote a year ago

 , he checked 100,000 TinyURL

-(URL shortener service) urls.
-He did not find any link to a malicious executable, no phishing sites, and really few redirections to malicious content.
+(URL shortener service) URLs.
+He found no links to malicious executable files, no phishing sites, and very few redirections to malicious content.

 I believe the danger of URL shorteners has been overblown, mainly based on the idea that individuals are in a position to determine if a website is dangerous or not simply by looking at the final URL.
-Users are far better off relying on antivirus, URL blacklists and regular browser updates for security.
-And these tools work just fine or shortened URLs as well.
+Users are far better off relying on antivirus, URL denylists, and regular browser updates for security.
+And these tools work just fine for shortened URLs as well.